Hupple History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon surname Hupple came from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
+The ancient Anglo-Saxon surname Hupple came from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
 These names have the literal meaning of mind-bold.
-CITATION[CLOSE]

 Early Origins of the Hupple family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hupple History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hupple research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hupple History in all our PDF Extended History products and printed products wherever possible.

 Hupple Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hupple has been recorded under many different variations, including Hubble, Hubel, Hubell, Hubbold, Hubbald, Hubball and others.